Alexey-Marushchenko/TF-32-Tensor-Test-Suite/README.md

 # Performance boosts for TF-32 math
 For single NVIDIA GeForce RTX 3060 average measured performance acceleration medians were **37,02%** with TF-32 math for Tensorflow and **81,08%** for PyTorch.
 Tests iters were 100, 1'000, 10'000, 50'000 and 100'000 with n = 8192.

-For set of 13 runs with exlude of 1st on with iter = 100 acceleration medians were **36,57%** with TF-32 math for Tensorflow and **81,07%** for PyTorch.
+For set of 13 runs with exlude of 1st one with iter = 100 acceleration medians were **36,57%** with TF-32 math for Tensorflow and **81,07%** for PyTorch.